jcu/cookbook/README.md

 ## Accessibility

-The JCU CookBook aims to allow websites and applications that that use it to be compliant with [WCAG 2.1 Level AA](https://www.w3.org/WAI/WCAG21/quickref/).
+JCU CookBook aims to allow websites and applications that that use it to be compliant with [WCAG 2.1 Level AA](https://www.w3.org/WAI/WCAG21/quickref/).
 As a component library, it is possible for system implementers and developers to mix and match components, add styles and integrate with applications in